 Additional Housing Allowance

 Students who pay more for rent and utilities than the standard off-campus housing allowance, may request a budget increase, but must present a compelling reason as to why less costly housing is not an option.
 Students should speak with an advisor before submitting a request.
 Please note that if approved, a budget increase for housing costs may be temporary.
 The amount of an approved additional housing allowance will all be determined on a case-by-case basis.

-Students may request financial aid to cover reasonable child care ("baby-sitting") costs (up to $1,100/month per child, maximum $2,200/month) for children age 12 and younger during periods when the student is enrolled.
+Students may request financial aid to cover reasonable child care ("baby-sitting") costs (up to $1,700/month per child, maximum $3,400/month per family) for children age 12 and younger during periods when the student is enrolled.
 The agency or childcare provider must complete a Child Care Verification Form.
 The student must document the childcare costs.

 Medical and Dental Expenses